Social Diffusion Sources Can Escape Detection: Discussion

-While early social bots were only able to retweet human-generated content, modern-day bots can engage in a growing range of interactions, such as conversing with people, commenting on their posts, answering their questions, and gathering new followers~\cite{ferrara2016rise}.
-Admittedly, such bots can have other goals than hiding the source of diffusion, such as promoting products~\cite{lee2011seven}, spreading fake news~\cite{shao2017spread}, and influencing the results of political campaigns~\cite{bessi2016social,howard2016bots}.
-Nevertheless, it was observed that bots are typically densely connected between themselves, with relatively few connections to legitimate users~\cite{cao2012aiding,viswanath2010analysis,yu2006sybilguard}, which is exactly the structure that our analysis found to be the most effective in hiding the evader from source detection algorithms.
-Significant attention in the literature was given to detecting the bots that are embedded in a given social network~\cite{cao2014uncovering,yu2006sybilguard,viswanath2010analysis,yang2019arming,wang2012social,wang2013you}.
-However, our work is different in nature, as our goal is not to identify bots, but rather the source of diffusion who might be using bots to avoid detection.
-There also exists a growing literature on avoiding detection by a wide range of social network analysis tools.
-Such hiding techniques can be used to prevent a closely-cooperating group of nodes from being identified by community detection algorithms~\cite{waniek2018hiding}, and prevent a leader of the organization from being recognized by centrality measures in both standard~\cite{waniek2017construction,was2020manipulability} and multilayer networks~\cite{waniek2020hiding}.
-Similar techniques can be used to prevent an undisclosed relationship from being pinpointed by link prediction algorithms~\cite{waniek2019hide,zhou2019attacking}.
+There exists a growing literature on avoiding detection by a wide range of social network analysis tools.
+Such hiding techniques can be used to prevent a closely-cooperating group of nodes from being identified by community detection algorithms~\cite{waniek2018hiding}, or prevent the leader of the organization from being recognized by centrality measures in both standard~\cite{waniek2017construction,was2020manipulability} and multilayer networks~\cite{waniek2020hiding}.
+Similar techniques can be used to prevent an undisclosed relationship from being exposed by link prediction algorithms~\cite{waniek2019hide,zhou2019attacking}.
 Nevertheless, none of the existing works considered strategically hiding the source of diffusion from source detection algorithms.
 What is more, they typically only study hiding by adding edges to, and removing edges from, a network while disregarding the possibility of avoiding detection by adding nodes to the network.
+Another body of work that is relevant to our study is the one considering the reconstruction of diffusion cascades.
+Typically in this literature, the party analyzing the network has at its disposal more information than what is available to the seeker in our setting.
+Specifically, many works require knowledge about either the exact moment when each node was reached by the diffusion process~\cite{taxidou2014online,farajtabar2015back,xiao2018reconstructing}, or the order in which the nodes became infected~\cite{ghosh2011framework}.
+Others consider settings where available data includes edges over which the diffusion took place~\cite{sadikov2011correcting}.
+Some studies assume that the underlying structure is a temporal network~\cite{rozenshtein2016reconstructing}, where each edge exists only in a specific moment in time, or assume the availability of an API serving data about the diffusion~\cite{cogan2012reconstruction}.
+Yet another body of literature tries to infer which nodes are actually in the infected state, based on partial information~\cite{xiao2018robust,sundareisan2015hidden}.
+Finally, we mention a growing literature focusing on the reconstruction of the network structure based on information about diffusion cascades~\cite{shen2014reconstructing,gomez2013structure,braunstein2019network,pajevic2009efficient,chwistek2020network,li2017reconstruction}.